pubkey/rxdb/docs/RxSchema.md

 ## disableKeyCompression

-If you want to not use the internal key-compression, you can disable it by setting the field `disableKeyCompression` to true.
+If you do not want to use the internal key-compression, you can disable it by setting the field `disableKeyCompression` to true.

 ```javascript
 const mySchema = {